Shout and Sing

 Sung by: Female folk singers from Zgornji Leskovec

-Twelve Maidens Go to Work is a former song of farewell or a memorial song now turned a narrative song.
-Such songs used to be composed at tragic events, such as the drowning of girls, but later the details were lost.
+Twelve Maidens Go to Work is a former song of farewell or a memorial song and is now seen as a narrative song.
+Farewell songs used to be composed at tragic events, such as when a girl drowned, but later the details were lost.
 The singers perform the song in four-part manner, which used to be common almost everywhere across Slovenia, but nowadays its occurrences are rare.
 The music structure of the traditional multuipart singing is different from how multipart singing is formed in choirs, as there are two more voices to be heard above the leading melody.
 There is also the third voice above the bass melody, the so-called na tretko, which typically remains limited to one or two tones.

 Recorded: Smlednik, 28.
 3. 2006